 An emerging clinical approach combines both medications.
 Some clinicians prescribe metformin alongside GLP-1 agonists, leveraging metformin's insulin-sensitizing effects and modest endogenous GLP-1 enhancement to complement the exogenous GLP-1 or dual GIP/GLP-1 activity.
 While no large trials have specifically evaluated this combination for weight loss, the pharmacological rationale is sound, and the combination is commonly used in clinical practice for patients with type 2 diabetes.

-At Weight Method, we offer semaglutide at $297/month and tirzepatide at $349/month — dramatically less than brand-name pricing.
+Weight Method's program includes a compounded-medication option with clinician evaluation, personalized dosing, and ongoing medical oversight.
+Compounded semaglutide and compounded tirzepatide are not FDA-approved.
 Our clinicians evaluate whether a GLP-1 medication is appropriate for your goals and may recommend metformin as a complementary therapy when indicated.
-For patients seeking meaningful weight loss (10%+ of body weight), GLP-1 medications are significantly more effective than metformin alone.
+For patients seeking meaningful weight loss, a GLP-1 medication prescribed and monitored by a licensed provider is generally a more substantial intervention than metformin alone.

 Take our 2-minute quiz to see if you qualify for GLP-1 treatment.